ridvansalihkuzu/hyperview_eagleeyes/README.md

-# PREDICTING SOIL PARAMETERS FROM HYPERSPECTRAL SATELLITE IMAGES
+# PREDICTING SOIL PROPERTIES FROM HYPERSPECTRAL SATELLITE IMAGES

 This project includes the soil parameter estimation algorithms based on various machine machine learning approaches, which have been developed for the purpose of participating the [*HYPERVIEW: Seeing Beyond the Visible* Challenge](https://platform.ai4eo.eu/seeing-beyond-the-visible)